Academic and Administrative Titles

 Use Asian Pacific American, Asian American or Pacific American.
 Never use the word Oriental in describing people.
 The identifier Asian should be applied only to international students.

-On first reference use Latino/Hispanic American; for subsequent references use Latino.
+On first reference use Latino/a or Hispanic American; for subsequent references use Latino/a/x, depending on whether gender identity is known or preferred.
 If you need to be more specific use a regional designation; Peruvian, Colombian, Cuban, Mexican.
 People from Spain are Spanish, not Spaniards.

 American Indian/Alaska Native,